snowplow/marketing-attribution-accelerator/content/tracking/tracking_1.md

 });
 ```

-Now the tracker has everything required to start collecting ecommerce action data.
+Now the tracker has everything required to start collecting e-commerce action data.
 On the next step we are going to see how to use the available APIs.

 {{% /tab %}}
 {{< /tabs >}}